HTML + CSS + JavaScript = Content + Style + Behavior

 The important bits to walk away with:

-• The head generally contains information about the page.
+- The head generally contains information about the page.
 What language it’s in, a short description of it and several other things we won’t get into just yet.
-With the exception of the title (and one other tag I won’t talk about just yet) nothing in the head is displayed directly to the user.
+With the exception of the title (and one other tag I won’t talk about just yet) nothing in the

-• The body is where your content lives.
-There are some other things in there, but for now, just know that everything you see in the browser window basically lives in the body.
+contains a link to the CSS file that contains all of the display rules for the site.
+Now you know where the style sheet lives. - The body is where your content lives.
+There are some other things in there, but for now, just know that everything you see in the browser window basically lives in the

-• The body contains a link to the JavaScript file that contains all of the behavior for the site.
+contains a link to the JavaScript file that contains all of the behavior for the site.
 Now you know where the JavaScript lives*.

 And that’s it, the basic anatomy of a web page.
 There’s plenty more detail to follow, but that will serve us well as a foundation as we work our way through the whole process.